Potato Peeler: The Ultimate Guide to 5 Best Choices

 Several popular types of potato peelers dominate the market, each offering distinct advantages:

-• Swivel Peelers (or Vertical Peelers): These peelers feature a blade aligned vertically with the handle, typically designed to pivot or “swivel” with the contours of the vegetable.
+• Swivel Peelers (or Vertical Peelers): These peelers feature a blade aligned vertically with the handle, designed to pivot with the contours of the vegetable.
 They are used with a back-and-forth motion, making them ideal for irregularly shaped produce and smaller items like carrots or apples.

 • Pros: Excellent for precise peeling around curves, often easy for beginners to use.